SOGGIORNARE A PEGLI

 built.
 The large dome, 53 meters high, was inaugurated by

-the polychrome marble high altar placed.
-In the midst of the
+the polychrome marble high altar was placed.
+During the

 Second World War (1944-1945) the painter Raffaele Albertella